 The 10 Best Menstrual Cups

 This wiki has been updated 40 times since it was first published in May of 2016.
 Feminine hygiene products that shift around and cause irritation can make your period even more of a pain than it has to be.
 Unlike disposable tampons and pads, these eco-friendly, reusable menstrual cups are made to fit comfortably and stay in place for hours at a time, so you can enjoy healthy activities throughout your cycle without worrying about potentially embarrassing odors or leaks.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 Editor's Notes